 Mr. Lafferty said that he agreed with the Sunday, but did not agree with eliminating the tasting.
-He stated that he thinks the tastings serve as a mechanism of getting the public there and showing the product, and also thinks it has an economic impact.
+He stated that he thinks the tastings serve as a mechanism of getting the public there, showing the product and having an economic impact.